rexagod/base-ubi-nginx/README.md

 # Nginx Base Image

 A lightweight NGINX server based on ubi-minimal image.
+The image is currently on version `nginx-1.21.0`

 # About